tbfang/steganography-lstm/README.md

 Example evaluation: `python evaluate.py --cuda --data './data/tweets' --model './models/twitter-model.pt' --bins 4`

 ## Contact
-If there are any questions or concerns about the code or paper, please contact Tina Fang at tbfang@edu.uwaterloo.ca.
+If there are any questions or concerns about the code or paper, please contact Tina Fang at fang.tina1@gmail.com.
 We would love to hear your feedback!